How the Bucks emerged from Jabari Parker’s injury as the East’s sleeping giant

 — Chat Sports (@ChatSports) March 30, 2017

-In the locker room afterward, Bucks personnel were already making the the four-year finished product out of Virginia’s Rookie of the Year case, arguing first-year Philadelphia 76er Dario Saric is doing his damage in meaningless minutes while Brogdon’s working in the heart of a playoff race.
+In the locker room afterward, Bucks personnel were already making the case that the four-year finished product out of Virginia should be the Rookie of the Year, arguing that first-year Philadelphia 76ers forward Dario Saric is doing his damage in meaningless minutes while Brogdon’s working in the heart of a playoff race.

 “He’s not a rookie,” said Celtics coach Brad Stevens, whose attempts to recruit Brogdon failed when he was still at Butler.
 “He’s not a rookie, and I say that with complete respect to him.
 Like, that guy, he knows how to play.
 He’s known how to play for a long time.
 He was a tremendous college player who was an ultimate winner, and he’s just picked right up where he left off.”